Having more fun than a human being should be allowed to have.

 What did they do that warrants jail time?

-All the uh phony uh mortgages they committed, sorting one end of a deal while selling it along to people and not disclosing their own position.
+All the phony mortgages they committed, sorting one end of a deal while selling it loans to people and not disclosing their own position.

-See what we have here is you have we have two entirely different belief systems.
+See, what we have here is we have two entirely different belief systems.

-See, I I have a belief system oriented on where the subprime mortgage problem began, whose idea it was, and it's um it's just it's ill-designed purpose.
+See, I have a belief system oriented on where the subprime mortgage problem began, whose idea it was, and it's just its ill-designed purpose.

-You think you think Wall Street created the subprime mortgage and the subprime mortgage mess.
+You think Wall Street created the subprime mortgage and the subprime mortgage mess.

 I don't.